+One of the most common situations is workplace discrimination.
 It is an action taken by an employer towards an employee that is considered unlawful under the Fair Work Act.
 It generally happens when an employer retaliates against an employee exercising a workplace right to general protection.
-One of the most common situations is workplace discrimination.
-This happens when an employer treats an employee differently to other staff members because of certain attributes and they experience a loss or change in their position as a result.
+This happens when an employer treats an employee differently from other staff members because of certain attributes and they experience a loss or change in their position.
 The attributes include:

 - Sexual orientation

 - Nationality or social origin